CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

     hard) - your team members cannot accidentally delete your code.

   - Commit changes frequently and in small chunks.
-This makes clear to others what you are working on, and if there are any conflicts small changes make these easier to resolve.
+This makes clear to others what you are working on, and any conflicts will be easier to resolve.

   - It is easy to switch between computers.

-- Add tests for the functionality that is developed.
+- Add tests as functionality is developed.
 This:

   - Builds confidence that your implementation is correct.